Boating Safety Guide (2026-2028)

 Less Than 26 Feet

-Motorboats operating between sunset and sunrise shall exhibit a 20-point (225 degree) combination red and green bow light, visible for one mile, the left side being red, the right side being green, and 32-point (360 degree) white stern light visible for two miles, placed higher than the bow light and unobstructed by occupants or portions of the vessel.
+Motorboats operating between sunset and sunrise shall exhibit a 20-point (225 degree) combination red and green bow light, visible for 1 mile, the left side being red, the right side being green, and 32-point (360 degree) white stern light visible for two miles, placed higher than the bow light and unobstructed by occupants or portions of the vessel.
 In addition, all vessels at anchor between sunset and sunrise must display a white anchor light visible to a boat approaching from any direction.

 26 Feet to Not More Than 65 Feet